-A rate "lock" or "commitment" is a lender's promise to set a certain interest rate and a specific number of points for you for a specified period of time during your application process.
-This ensures that your interest rate won't grow during the application process.
+A rate "lock" or "commitment" is a lender's promise to set a particular interest rate and a particular number of points for you for a certain period of time while your application is processed.
+This protects you from getting through your whole application process and finding out at the end that your interest rate has gone up.

-Rate lock periods can vary in length, anywhere from 15 to 60 days, with the longer ones generally costing more.
-You can get a longer period for your lock, but in choosing this option, will most likely have a higher rate than you would have with a shorter rate lock span of time
+Rate lock periods can vary in length, between fifteen to sixty days, with the longer spans generally costing more.
+You can get a longer period for your lock, but in choosing this option, will probably have a higher interest rate than you would with a shorter span of time

 Do you have a question regarding a mortgage program?